On the Lavrentiev gap for convex, vectorial integral functionals: Statement of the main result

 where in the first case the exponent $q>p$ satisfies the bound

 \item for every $M>1$ there exists $C_M>0$ and a non-negative function $\alpha_M\in L^1(\Omega)$ such that

 for all $0<\delta\ll 1$, all $x\in\Omega$ and all $|\xi|\leq M\delta^{-d/p}$.
-Here $^{**}$ denotes the biconjugate function with respect to the $\xi$-variable. \end{enumerate} \end{assumption} Let us comment on the assumptions. \begin{remark} \begin{enumerate}[label=(\roman*)] \item Our assumptions yield new results especially in the autonomous setting, where Assumption \ref{(a4)} is redundant. \item The integrability assumption on the local supremum in \ref{eq:growth_ass} is equivalent to the integrability of $W(x,\xi_i)$ for finitely many $\xi_1,\ldots\xi_n$ that generate a simplex with non-empty interior.
+Here $^{**}$ denotes the biconjugate function with respect to the $\xi$-variable. \end{enumerate} \end{assumption} Let us comment on the assumptions. \begin{remark} \begin{enumerate}[label=(\roman*)] \item Our assumptions yield new results especially in the autonomous setting, where Assumption \ref{(a4)} is redundant. \item The integrability assumption on the local supremum in \eqref{eq:growth_ass} is equivalent to the integrability of $J(x,\xi_i)$ for finitely many $\xi_1,\ldots\xi_n$ that generate a simplex with non-empty interior.
 This follows from the fact that convex functions attain their maximum in the corners of such a simplex. \item Assumption \ref{(a4)} is a slight variation of the version in \cite[p.
 89]{Chlebicka2021}, where it was used to show modular density of $C_c^{\infty}$ in Sobolev-Musielak-Orlicz spaces.
 It is of very abstract nature and allows us to control the effect of convolution in the non-autonomous setting.
-In \cite[Lemma 6.2]{Bulicek2022} it is shown that the biconjugate can be omitted in the isotropic setting, i.e, when $W$ only depends on the modulus of $|\xi|$, and when $W$ satisfies a polynomial upper bound.
+In \cite[Lemma 6.2]{Bulicek2022} it is shown that the biconjugate can be omitted in the isotropic setting, i.e, when $J$ only depends on the modulus of $|\xi|$, and when $J$ satisfies a polynomial upper bound.
 On the other hand, in \cite[Remark 3.7.6]{Chlebicka2021} it is emphasized that in the general anisotropic case there is no hope to avoid the convex envelope.
 It can be omitted provided the infimum still defines a convex, lower semicontinuous function with respect to $\xi$ (see \cite[Theorem 4.92 (iii)]{FoLe}), which is for instance ensured by the property that the infimum is attained at a point $\widehat{y}\in \overline{B_{\delta}(x)}$ that does not depend on $\xi$.
-This condition was considered for instance in \cite{Esposito2019} to prove the absence of a local Lavrentiev gap for non-autonomous integrands with $(p,q)$-growth. \end{enumerate} \end{remark} We first state the theorem for $p\leq d-1$, where our assumptions cover the case of functionals with $(p,q)$-growth. \begin{theorem} Let $p\in [1,d-1]$.
-Assume $W:\Omega\times\R^{m\times d}\to [0,+\infty)$ satisfies Assumption \ref{ass1}.
-Let $g\in W^{1,p}(\Omega)^m$ be such that $\int_\Omega W(x,s\D g(x))\dx<+\infty$ for all $s>0$.
+This condition was considered for instance in \cite{Esposito2019} to prove the absence of a local Lavrentiev gap for non-autonomous integrands with $(p,q)$-growth.
+We emphasize that in general \ref{(a4)} can impose further restrictions on the exponents in \ref{(a3)}.
+Some classes of integrands satisfying \ref{(a4)} are presented in Example \ref{example}. \end{enumerate} \end{remark} We first state the theorem for $p\leq d-1$, where our assumptions cover the case of functionals with $(p,q)$-growth. \begin{theorem} Let $p\in [1,d-1]$.
+Assume $J:\Omega\times\R^{m\times d}\to [0,+\infty)$ satisfies Assumption \ref{ass1}.
+Let $g\in W^{1,p}(\Omega)^m$ be such that $\int_\Omega J(x,s\D g(x))\dx<+\infty$ for all $s\in\R$.
 Then for all $u\in g+W^{1,p}_0(\Omega)^m$ there exists a sequence $u_n\in g+C_c^{\infty}(\Omega)^m$ such that $u_n\to u$ in $W^{1,p}(\Omega)^m$ and

 In particular, it holds that